parkakn/parkakn.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am a software engineer at Personal Robots group of MIT Media Lab.
 My long term research endeavor is to build aritificial integlligence (AI) systems that support humans decision making under uncertainty.
-Currently, my research revolves around `interpretability` and `alignment` of language models applied in educational settings.
+Currently, my research revolves around `interpretability` and `alignment` of language models in educational settings.

 <!-- It involves designing algorithms to defend models against adversarial inputs, for example, safeguarding large language models (LLMs) from prompts that circumvent safety guardrails.
 I have studied and contributed to model robustness in several machine learning domains including `computer vision`, `reinforcement learning`, and `language modeling`.
 My work has been accepted in prominent ML conferences such as `ICML`, `ICLR` and `NeurIPS`, and I am actively involved in collaborative projects within the academic community. -->